 Of course, you should have health insurance that covers you in case of a serious medical emergency that would require you to be evacuated from the mountain.
 If you already have a health insurance policy in place, make sure that you read the small print to check that it covers you for mountain walking.

-Some policies have an exclusion when you go over a certain height, as you will be going over 2500m on the Tour de Mont Blanc.
+Some policies have an exclusion when you go over a certain height.
+Check that you are covered for going over 2500m on the Tour de Mont Blanc.

-Having said that, if this is something that concerns you, I would make sure that you follow the most popular way of walking which is clockwise.
+If you are concerned that health risks might affect you, I would make sure that you follow the most popular way of walking which is clockwise.
 We did our tour anti-clockwise which meant that we were going against the flow.

 The clockwise direction is by far the most popular.
 You will get at all times during the walking season between May and September a steady flow of walkers who would help you get at least to the next refuge if you’re in trouble.

-The Tour de Mont Blanc can be a strenuous walk, especially if you take the whole 12 days in one go.
-If you are aware of the potential health hazards and take reasonable precautions, you should have an enjoyable trek as we did.
+The Tour de Mont Blanc can be a strenuous walk, but if you are aware of the potential health hazards and take reasonable precautions, you should have an enjoyable trek as we did.

 Resources for walking the Tour de Mont Blanc